 Turn your old grill into something beautiful, such as a flowerbed!

 Earlier this year we had an unconventional windstorm blow through Colorado Springs.
 We had winds as much as 110 miles an hour that almost destroyed my deck.
 It broke my umbrella and tore the cover off my swing hammock.
 So now my deck is looking rather sad, as Madison likes to say.
 As you can see from the photo above, we have taken down the umbrella, but the swing is still there until we can replace it.
-I however wanted to brighten up that corner until we do.
+I however wanted to brighten up that corner until we do because I’m all about decorating for spring and summer.
 So I thought, why not use an old grill instead of just plain flower boxes or flower pots?
 It not only screams summer but combines two of the things I love.

 This project was super easy but first you’re going to need some supplies.

 Grill – I used the 18″ Covered Brazier Charcoal Grill by Marsh Allan that I got from Wayfair

 Step 1: If you decide to buy a grill you’re going to need to put it together.
 The Brazier Charcoal Grill by Marsh Allan was very easy to assemble.
 I actually did it all by myself in under 20 minutes.
 You can attach the cover but since this is going to be a flowerbed, I didn’t.

 Step 2: Spray paint your grill in your desired color of choice.
 I originally wanted to get a pastel summery color but instead went with a bright ruby red.
 Red works well with all seasons, Spring, Summer, Fall and Winter.
 I decided to paint from top to bottom, including the legs.
 Let dry, then layer with another coat of paint.